-Before the Meeting - submit written proposal at least 3 days in advance to committee members
+Before the Meeting - submit Specific Aims at least 3 days in advance to committee members

-At the Meeting - The student will provide the committee members with a copy of the PowerPoint presentation of the research proposal at the meeting.
+At the Meeting - The student will provide the committee members with a copy of the PowerPoint presentation of the Specific Aims at the meeting.

-After the Meeting - The student will send CMB a copy of the research proposal, within 2 weeks of the meeting.
+After the Meeting - The student will send CMB a copy of the final Specific Aims (modified from prelims to show actual dissertation work that will be done), within 2 weeks of the meeting.
 Additionally, at each meeting, the committee should work on filling out the Dissertation Committee Meeting Addendum of the Semester Report on page 3 of the "candidate" form.
 This addendum requires the mentor to collect input from the committee, and should be signed by both the mentor and student.
 It should be saved and submitted at the end of the semester with the student's Fall or Winter Semester report.

-For subsequent meetings, students should include a progress report in lieu of the proposal (discussed further below).
+For subsequent meetings, students should include a progress report in lieu of the Specific Aims (discussed further below).
 Dissertation committee meeting forms can be found on the CMB Forms page.